uwcse510/web-cse510-au18/index.md

 Please consider this assignment in the context of the material covered in lecture, as not all of it is repeated here.

-In addition to the lecture material and the contents of this assignment, you might benefit from working through the first four sections of Jacob Wobbrock's independent study in Practical Statistics for Human-Computer Interaction.
+In addition to the lecture material and the contents of this assignment, you might benefit from working through all or part of Jacob Wobbrock's independent study in Practical Statistics for Human-Computer Interaction.

 <http://depts.washington.edu/aimgroup/proj/ps4hci/>